Search

 Botox Injections

 Not just for your face, Botox is now being injected into the bladder to help the muscles relax.
 This treatment is most effective for those who suffer from leakage due to the frequent or sudden urge to urinate, versus those who experience leakage due to “stress” such as coughing or exercise.
-However, if you struggle from both, which many women do, it can be an effective weapon in your arsenal because it buys you more time to get to the bathroom when the “urge” strikes.
+However, if you struggle with both, which many women do, it can be an effective weapon in your arsenal because it buys you more time to get to the bathroom when the “urge” strikes.

 Surgical Slings